Dorcas Hardy: Private sector activities

 Hardy headed the Health Services Industry Committee of the Cost of Living Council as its executive director from 1971 to 1973.
 Between 1974 and 1981, she served as the Associate Director of the Center for Health Services Research at the University of Southern California.
-Hardy has also served as Chairman and CEO of Work Recovery Inc., a rehabilitation technology firm in Tucson, Arizona.
+Hardy has also served as chairman and CEO of Work Recovery Inc., a rehabilitation technology firm in Tucson, Arizona.
 In 2011, she received appointment to the Board of Visitors of the University of Mary Washington in Fredericksburg, Virginia.
 Hardy has also served on the Board of Directors of First Coast Service Options Inc., a Medicare contractor, Wright Investors Service Managed Fund, and Options Clearing Corporation.

 Hardy previously hosted Financing Your Future, a weekly television program that aired in primetime on Financial News Network and UPI Broadcasting.
 She also hosted The Senior American, a political magazine TV show that aired on NET.

 Honors and awards

 The National Coalition of Hispanic Mental Health and Human Services awarded Hardy their National Humanitarian Award.
-National Hispanic University in East San Jose, California awarded her their Thomas Rivera Award.
+National Hispanic University in East San Jose, California, awarded her their Thomas Rivera Award.
+In 1989, Connecticut College, Hardy's alma mater, awarded her its College Medal.

-Death
+Personal life and death

-She died on November 28, 2019, in Spotsylvania County, Virginia at age 73.
+Hardy married Samuel V. Spagnolo in 1996.
+She died on November 28, 2019, in her residence at Spotsylvania County, Virginia, at age 73.
+A memorial service was held at Washington National Cathedral on January 16, 2020.